1895–96 Football League: Test Matches

 The Football League test matches were a set of play-offs, in which the bottom First Division teams faced the top Second Division teams.

-The format had changed from previous seasons, with the number of participants has reduced from six to four (two from each division).
-Now, each First Division team plays both Second Division teams in a mini league format.
-The top two finishers would then be considered for election for First Division membership, whilst the bottom two finishers would be invited to play in the Second Division.
+The format changed from previous seasons, with the number of participants reduced from six to four (two from each division).
+Each First Division team played both Second Division teams in a mini league format.
+The top two finishers were then considered for election for First Division membership, whilst the bottom two finishers would be invited to play in the Second Division.

 The First Division teams, if finishing in the top two, would retain their places in the division.
 If a Second Division team does so, it would be considered for First Division membership through an election process.
 Bottom-two Second Division teams would stay in the Second Division.